vuongducphuong/documentation/content/applications/general/users/companies.rst

 .. image:: companies/invoice_inter_company.png
    :align: center
-   :alt: View of an invoice for JS Store US created on JS Store Belgium in Odoo
+   :alt: View of an invoice for JS Store US created on JS Store Belgium in Leansoft

 - **Synchronize sales/purchase order**: generates a drafted purchase/sales order using the selected company warehouse when a sales/purchase order is confirmed for the selected company.
 If instead of